JasminPradhan/mortgage_eligibility_checker/README.md

 - Handles both self-checks and third-party (via customer ID) assessments
 - Uses soft guardrails to prevent financial disclosure or misuse

+> It is assumed that the user profiles already exist with necessary fields and no follow up questions are required.

 ## What to be fixed:
+- New user sign-up
-Gracefully handling customer's vague or unrelated questions.
+- Gracefully handling customer's vague or unrelated questions.
+- Handling follow up questions

 ## Mortgage Bot Workflow